 - When a loss or accident caused by your vehicle

-- When the injury is caused by your pet animal
+- Injury caused by your pet animal

-- Property Damage Liability= It covers those costs which you would have to incur in case of damages to a third person’s tangible property in various incidents like a car accident, mishandling of belongings of a third-party, losses or damages caused by your child in a school premise, etc.
+- Property Damage Liability= It covers those costs which you would have to incur in case of damages to a third person’s tangible property in various incidents like a car accident, mishandling of belongings of a third party, losses or damages caused by your child in a school premise, etc.

-However, the situation would have been different if R.S Automobiles had purchased umbrella insurance policy.
+However, the situation would have been different if R.S.
+Automobiles had purchased an umbrella insurance policy.
 The umbrella policy would have helped in covering the amount which was over and above the sum insured of the company’s product liability insurance policy.
 It means, here, the umbrella insurance policy would have covered the remaining Rs 2 lakh and R.S Automobiles would not have to pay anything from its pocket.

-The situation would have been different if L.S Hospital had umbrella insurance policy.
+The situation would have been different if L.S Hospital had an umbrella insurance policy.
 The policy would have paid the remaining Rs 20 lakh to Raghu’s family on behalf of the hospital.